 Nicole Cijs (1979) is a Dutch abstract mixed media artist.
 Colour, texture and atmospheric light are her greatest themes.
 Most recently Nicole has focused more on the study of the natural world, creating landscape and seascape paintings.
 Having lived in both NL as the UK, the landscapes of these two countries influence her work greatly.
 Revealing a versatile artist who explores abstract mixed media techniques, as well as more traditional approaches.
 Nicole started out with elaborate drawings from 2001 to 2005.
 Later on she switched to digital paintings from 2005 to 2008, until finally picking up brushes and paints in 2013.
 She has now exhibited and sold her paintings throughout Europe, Asia and America from 2013 and onwards.

 Nicole about her artwork

-When working on these pieces, either with a sponge, gloves, brush, spatula or via poring methods, I introduce colour and contrast until the first stage of a piece feels right and finished.
-In the second stage I let the emerged shapes lead me towards an intuitive, slow and delicate build up of layers, lines and arrangements until all individual parts feel balanced and play the right supporting role in the overall composition.My love for art and creation lies in this second stage.
+I often combine acrylic paint with several mediums, such as gels and pastes on canvas.
+When working on these pieces, either with a brush, spatula or via poring methods, I introduce colour and contrast until the first stage of a piece feels right and finished.
+In the second stage I let the emerged shapes lead me towards an intuitive, slow and delicate build up of layers and arrangements until all individual parts feel balanced and play the right supporting role in the overall composition.My love for art and creation lies in this second stage.
 It pushes and pulls the creative process within my own artistic journey: Letting my love for the materials, different techniques and the drive to create out, whilst always providing new insights and moments of learning and reflection.

 Some paintings only come together after many layers have been applied, amplified or subdued and I have to be alert and in tune with my work to see and not miss those important phases.